fablabbcn/fablabbcn-legacy-web/_posts/news-post/madeateu.md

 <ul><img src= "http://www.fablabbcn.org/img/blog/blog_loop_latest/roman-madeat-eu.jpg" align="middle"> </img></ul>

 Liquid series rises from an abstract idea of how can an object with a great physical strain can momentarily liquefy and blur its spacial and physical characteristics through a visual game.
 In this line of research, the geometry of the object takes the form of the truncated polyhedron.
-This truncated polyhedron enigmatically appears in an engraving of 1514 called Melancholia I​, made by the famous German Renaissance artist, Albrecht Dürer.<br>
+This truncated polyhedron enigmatically appears in an engraving of 1514 called Melancholia I, made by the famous German Renaissance artist, Albrecht Dürer.<br>
 <br>

 For a long period, theorists,